William Brereton, 3rd Baron Brereton of Leighlin1

 Last Edited=21 Jul 2005

-Consanguinity Index=0.12%
+Consanguinity Index=0.13%

-John Brereton, 4th Baron Brereton of Leighlin was born on 2 December 1659.1 He was the son of William Brereton, 3rd Baron Brereton of Leighlin and Frances Willoughby.1 He was baptised on 4 December 1659 at St. Paul's Church, Covent Gardens, London, England.1 He and Mary Tipping obtained a marriage license on 26 June 1686.1 He died in 1718 at Brereton, Cheshire, England, without issue.1 He died intestate and his estate was administered on 24 October 1718.1 He died intestate and his estate was administered on 14 March 1723/24.1
+John Brereton, 4th Baron Brereton of Leighlin was born on 2 December 1659.1 He was the son of William Brereton, 3rd Baron Brereton of Leighlin and Frances Willoughby.1 He was baptised on 4 December 1659 at St. Paul's Church, Covent Gardens, London, EnglandG.1 He and Mary Tipping obtained a marriage license on 26 June 1686.1 He died in 1718 at Brereton, Cheshire, EnglandG, without issue.1 He died intestate and his estate was administered on 24 October 1718.1 He died intestate and his estate was administered on 14 March 1723/24.1

-John Brereton, 4th Baron Brereton of Leighlin succeeded to the title of 4th Baron Brereton of Leighlin, co.
+He succeeded as the 4th Baron Brereton of Leighlin, co.
 Carlow [I., 1624] on 17 March 1679/80.1

 Citations